vim colors FAQ: Can you provide details on how to control/configure colors in the vim editor (i.e., vim color settings)?

 ctermg keys.
 This list is a little shorter than the possible list of Groups, so I’ve copied the list of possible values here from the vi documentation page that I linked to earlier:

 *cterm-colors* NR-16 NR-8 COLOR NAME 0 0 Black 1 4 DarkBlue 2 2 DarkGreen 3 6 DarkCyan 4 1 DarkRed 5 5 DarkMagenta 6 3 Brown, DarkYellow 7 7 LightGray, LightGrey, Gray, Grey 8 0* DarkGray, DarkGrey 9 4* Blue, LightBlue 10 2* Green, LightGreen 11 6* Cyan, LightCyan 12 1* Red, LightRed 13 5* Magenta, LightMagenta 14 3* Yellow, LightYellow 15 7* White

 If you’re using gvim you should visit that page for more information.
 It looks like you can use the convential RGB syntax (like “#FFCC99”) to specify colors in a GUI environment.

-As a final note, if you're new to the concept of syntax highlighting in vi, here's a link to our vim syntax highlighting tutorial.
+As a final note, if you’re new to the concept of syntax highlighting in vi, here’s a link to my vim syntax highlighting tutorial.